Location of Service: Ijams Nature Center – 2915 Island Home Ave, Knoxville, TN 37920

 About Ijams Nature Center:

 The Education Assistant position at Ijams Nature Center will help with several aspects of the education program at Ijams Nature Center.
-During the work week, this position will assist with leading hikes and live animal programs for school field trips and other youth and adult programming.
-In addition, this member will assist with outreach presentations at local schools and youth organizations, hikes and outdoor educational programming for ages 3-5 at Ijams Nature Preschool, and adult and family education throughout the year.
-This member will help with preparing activities, teaching emergent student-centered pedagogy, maintaining safety, assisting with program development and marketing, and have the opportunity to develop new initiatives with the Education Team.
+During the work week, this position will assist with leading hikes and live animal programs for school field trips and other youth and adult programming; assist with outreach presentations at local schools and youth organizations; assist with hikes and outdoor educational programming for ages 3-5 at Ijams Nature Preschool, and adult and family education throughout the year; prepare activities, curriculum, staging of supplies, and program logistics; assist with program development and marketing; and have opportunities to develop new initiatives and lessons with the Education Team.

 - Provide public relations/customer service to parents, guardians, and participants to ensure a positive impression of education programs

-- Working closely with Education team members to assist with scheduling, administrative, marketing, and evaluation tasks of various program areas, when appropriate
+- Work closely with Education team members to assist with scheduling, administrative, marketing, and evaluation tasks of various program areas, when appropriate

 - Communicate with supervisor regularly